- INFESTED WITH INDIAN MEAL MOTHS?

 Once you initiate the proper meal moth control program outlined above, you should not expect instant results.
 Since nothing can kill the pupal stage of this pest, it will take some time for the population to “run out”.

-A structure properly treated with Phantom and/or Defense will eventually break the cycle of this pest.
+A structure properly treated with FS MP and Bithor will eventually break the cycle of this pest.
 Moth traps installed will intercept adults before they are able to mate and lay new eggs.
 Theoretically, this means the only part left of the population will be the pupae.
 And since these hard shelled cocoon’s will not hatch and emerge till they are ready, it could be another 4-8 weeks for all of them to hatch.

 During this time its entirely possible to see some flying around.
 But if you treated right and keep an adequate amount of traps installed, these adults will have no place to go where they can “do their thing”.
 Eventually the population will run out of pupa and when that happens, you won’t see any more new activity.